 Discography requires local anesthetic and is performed under flouroscopy.
 An initial guide needle is inserted to the outer area of the disc, followed by another needle inserted within it to inject contrast dye into the center of the selected disk.
 This pressurizes the disk and based on the patients’ prior pain experience, it will indicate whether the disk is healthy or diseased.
 After injecting the contrast dye, images of the affected disk or disks can be taken.
 Patients are conscious throughout the procedure because as each disc is pressurized, they are asked to describe the type of pain previously experienced.
 A positive discogram replicates a patient’s symptoms of pain.

 What should be expected?

 The procedure generally takes less than an hour, depending on the number of discs examined.
 Patients may temporarily experience discomfort or pain for a few hours after the procedure.
 Patients are recommended to ice the affected area and take ibuprofen or acetominaphen to help alleviate soreness.

 If you need an evaluation or consultation, please contact us at (201) 729-0001 and ask for one ofour specialists.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.